dylan/gameofcyvasse/_includes/rules.md

   : Grass does not hinder or improve any unit's abilities.

 Fortress x 1
   : A fortress is a tile that provides an occupying unit salvation.
 If a unit is occupying a fortress and is attacked and would normally be taken, it is instead left in play and the fortress is 'ruined' in it's stead.
 A ruined fortress cannot be used again in this manner.
+A unit can only attack an occupied fortress if it is capable of capturing the unit inside.
+Unoccupied fortress tiles can be occupied by any unit.

 ## The Units
 There are 10 pieces, each with their own unique abilities.
 Each player receives one of each at the start of the game to place where they wish inside of their homeland.
-All pieces can kill a piece of their same type or lower, the one ranked above it, and the King.
+All pieces can capture a piece of their same type or lower, the one ranked above it, and the King.
 The list below has the weakest pieces at the top progressing to the strongest.

 Rabble
   : Rabble can move one space at a time.